bomeara/DarwinDay/docs/index.md

 **Evolution Game Online AND Reddit AMA**: We will play the online game [Evolution](https://www.evolutiondigitalgame.com/) (free to play, though purchases our available) as well as have an online panel on Reddit to ask questions about evolution, especially those inspired by the game.
 [Note we have no affiliation with the game or its creators -- it's just something that has worked well for us as a board game and which is fun and useful online, too]

-**Evolution Bake Off**: Use the hashtag `#evolutionbakes` to tag a biodiversity or evolution inspired baked creation: Dodo Donuts, Trilo-Bites, Kludgie the Legged Whale ice cream cake.
+**Evolution Bake Off**: Use the hashtag `#evolutionbakes` to tag a biodiversity or evolution inspired baked creation on Twitter, Facebook, or Instagram: Dodo Donuts, Trilo-Bites, Kludgie the Legged Whale ice cream cake.
+Use your imagination!

 # 2020: Keynote [Dr. Jessica Ware](https://www.newark.rutgers.edu/about-us/have-you-met-rutgers-newark/jessica-ware)